DCommander or Commander One. Which one is better?

 Personalization is important for comfortable work process.
 In Commander One you can create custom hotkeys for any action and customize context menu.
 DCommander doesn’t offer these personalization features.
 Both apps offer themes.

 Working with compressed folders is important we think.
 Commander One offers complete support for ZIP, 7zip, TAR (bz/gz/z/xz) archives and RAR in read-only mode.
 Additionally it works with IPA, APK, JAR, CAB, ISO types.
 Only ZIP files are fully supported by DCommander, while 7zip, TAR (bz/gz/z/xz) and RAR are not supported at all.
 DCommander also works with JAR files, but that’s it.
 Commander One can work with compressed folders just as if they were regular ones.

-Commander One is a free file manager for Mac OS X. You can also opt for purchasing a PRO version for more advanced possibilities.
-DCommander offers free 30-day trial version and then you'll have to buy a license.
+Commander One is a free file manager for macOS.
+You can also opt for purchasing a PRO version for more advanced possibilities.
+DCommander offers free 30-day trial version and then you’ll have to buy a license.

 There are a lot of third-party alternatives to DCommander.
 They all have their advantages and disadvantages.
 We recommend you Commander One – an excellent alternative to DCommander with lots of enhanced features that could be a cup of tea for both savvy users and beginners.

 You should look for the following criteria when looking for the best file manager, namely: